line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/paths.md

 ## Treat

-Path can be cast to sub-class using treat function.&#x20;
+Path can be cast to sub-class using treat function.

 ```kotlin
 path(EmployeeDepartment::employee).treat(FullTimeEmployee::class)